Nicholassena8190/lamp-poc/README.md

-# lamp-poc
-Apache for Glitch Projects
+# LAMP Proof of Concept